weixingsun/node-note/README.md

 # node-note
-### A Node.js app to monitor your running process, send msg to phone when it completed
+### A Node.js app to monitor your running process, send msg to phone when it meet the condition you defined
    Supported OS: Linux, Mac, Win7+

    Mobile End: Android, [iOS will be available soon]